Green Christmas guide

 - Each year, one billion festive cards, which could have been recycled, go to landfill.

 - If you do send cards, pick ones made from recycled materials, with no glitter or 3D decorations.
+Look for cards that don't come wrapped in plastic and that donate to charity.

 That's a wrap